-In general, all majors in the five programs in Business calculate this GPA on 22 courses or 66 semester credit hours.
+In general, all majors in the five emphasis in Business calculate this GPA on 23 courses or 69 semester credit hours.
 Students are also required to have a grade of "C" or better in the designated courses of the BSA core and major area requirements.
 An overall cumulative GPA (all courses taken) of 2.00 is required for graduation.